 \subsubsection{Experimental setup}

-The inputs of Algorithm~\ref{alg:ccpp_refined_screening} were summarized in Tables~\ref{tab:exp2_satellite} and~\ref{tab:exp2_scenario}.
-The satellite descriptor was built from the latest publicly available TLE of Sentinel-1 downloaded from spacetrack.org, corresponding to the sun synchronous LEO platform with NORAD identifier~39634.
-In addition to the orbital state, the satellite input also specified the STK consistent ground elevation and Doppler cone limits used in the side looking SAR access definition.
-The scenario descriptor then fixed the 24 h propagation interval, the rectangular regional target near Beijing, and the three numerical parameters governing coarse screening, refined sampling, and boundary bisection.
+The inputs of Algorithm~\ref{alg:ccpp_refined_screening} are summarized in Tables~\ref{tab:exp2_satellite} and~\ref{tab:exp2_scenario}.
+The satellite descriptor is built from the latest publicly available TLE of Sentinel-1 downloaded from spacetrack.org, corresponding to the sun synchronous LEO platform with NORAD identifier~39634.
+In addition to the orbital state, the satellite input also specifies the STK consistent ground elevation and Doppler cone limits used in the side looking SAR access definition.
+The scenario descriptor then fixes the 24 h propagation interval, the rectangular regional target near Beijing, and the three numerical parameters governing coarse screening, refined sampling, and boundary bisection.

-In the STK reference configuration, the regional target was created as an AreaTarget object in the Pattern mode using the four corner vertices listed in Table~\ref{tab:exp2_scenario}.
-The specific STK reference scene was shown in Fig.~\ref{fig:exp2_stk_scene}.
-To keep the access evaluation consistent with the geometric definitions of Section~\ref{sec:window_generation}, the ground station position and local geodetic up direction were interpreted under the same WGS-84 geodetic convention used in Eq.~\eqref{eq:elevation_angle}.
-Satellite motion was supplied to STK through an external ephemeris in .e format generated by the Python sgp4 library rather than by the native STK SGP4 propagator~\cite{ansys_stk_ephemeris_file}, because preliminary comparison had identified a measurable mismatch in the latter.
+In the STK reference configuration, the regional target is created as an AreaTarget object in the Pattern mode using the four corner vertices listed in Table~\ref{tab:exp2_scenario}.
+The specific STK reference scene is shown in Fig.~\ref{fig:exp2_stk_scene}.
+To keep the access evaluation consistent with the geometric definitions of Section~\ref{sec:window_generation}, the ground station position and local geodetic up direction are interpreted under the same WGS-84 geodetic convention used in Eq.~\eqref{eq:geodetic_to_ecef}.
+Satellite motion is supplied to STK through an external ephemeris in .e format generated by the Python sgp4 library rather than by the native STK SGP4 propagator~\cite{ansys_stk_ephemeris_file}, because preliminary comparison identified a measurable mismatch in the latter.